es-progress/shell/docs/lib/git.md

 ## ggit-diff

-Show only a summarized diff: list changed files and number of changed lines.
+Show a summarized difference: list changed files and the number of changed lines.

 **Usage**